 It doesn’t help that the house we rent was apparently constructed by middle schoolers so there are visible gaps between windows which create an awesome wind tunnel of freezing.
 Sweatshirts and blankets are necessary in every room of the house.

-Any time I see a dish that looks warm and inviting, I want it immediately and that’s what led me to this curry.
+Any time I see a dish that looks warm and inviting, I want it immediately and that’s what led me to this Cashew and Chickpea Curry.
 Even though it includes a homemade curry spice blend, it’s fairly straightforward to make and is just spicy enough to ward off the chills.

 1) Add cumin seed, coriander seed, cloves, cardamom, and peppercorns to a dry skillet over medium heat.
 Toast until fragrant, about 3-4 minutes.